 So, here is a list of things you might want to think twice about before flushing down your toilet.

-Baby wipes, wet wipes, make-up wipes and bleach wipes may look flushable.
-But they don't actually break up in the sewerage system and cost a fortune for water boards to deal with.
+Baby wipes, wet wipes, make-up wipes, and bleach wipes may look flushable.
+But they don't actually break up in the sewerage system and flushing baby wipes could cost you a fortune in plumbing repairs.
 Often, these products carry labels saying that they are biodegradable.
 But it is always safer to bin them rather than risk having to call out a contractor when you find your toilet blocked.

 This has less to do with your drainage and more to do with polluting the water supply – sewage treatment plants are not designed to deal with all the various types of substances found in prescribed medications.
+Flushing unused medications could cause various negative effects.
 These chemicals will inevitably end up in rivers and oceans where they can potentially harm fish and marine life.
 Your local pharmacy will have a policy regarding the safe disposal of any unused medication you return to them.